apecloud/kubeblocks/docs/api_docs/kubeblocks-for-kafka/cluster-management/create-a-kafka-cluster.md

 :::note

-If you only have one node for deploying a RaftGroup Cluster, set `spec.affinity.topologyKeys` as `null`.
+If you only have one node for deploying a cluster with multiple replicas, set `spec.affinity.topologyKeys` as `null`.

 :::